-- As for Squarespace VS WordPress SEO, Squarespace doesn’t have an applications market for purchasing more advanced tools for SEO so you may find them a bit limited.
-But still, Squarespace offers everything may want for your SEO to build a website that will rank higher.
+- As for Squarespace VS WordPress SEO, Squarespace doesn’t have an application market for purchasing more advanced tools for SEO so you may find them a bit limited.
+But still, Squarespace offers everything you may want for your SEO to build a website that will rank higher.

 Also, using just one plugin like Yoast SEO by WP, you’ll have almost every tool to get your site to the peak of Google’s search results.

 Deciding on what to choose, Squarespace or WordPress, keep in mind that for someone, who just wants to make a simple website in the easiest way, who doesn’t have the tech skills and a lot of free time, who doesn’t care that much about the flexibility, but whose budget is not limited, Squarespace would be the easiest and, maybe, the best option.